makersacademy/bowling-challenge-ruby/plan.md

 1. Create a game which assumes no split or strike.
 Just 10 frames, frame ends if you knock 10 over.
 This allows for a max score of 100.

 2. Introduce a split bonus.
+Bonus is the next roll.